ropensci/MtreeRing/README.md

 ### 2. Path creation

-After image loading, you can click on the **Measurement** link in the sidebar, and it switches content in the main body.
+After image loading, you can click on the "**Measurement**" link in the sidebar, and it switches content in the main body.
 A path creation consists of the following steps:

 1. Enter valid path information, including Series ID, DPI, Sampling year and Y-coordinate of the path.
-2. Click **Create Path** (blue button on top left corner of the **Measurement Window**).
+2. Click "**Create Path**" (blue button on top left corner of the **Measurement Window**).

 In current version, the path is a horizontal dashed line (see Figure 1 above).
 The path position is usually placed at the center of the core sample and is adjustable both in width and color.